PyPSA/atlite/README.rst

 * Select a sparse matrix of the geographical points inside the cutout you want to aggregate for your time series, and pass it to the appropriate converter function - see `examples/ <examples/>`_

+FAQ
+===

+* Which weather dataset should I use?

+  If you don't know which dataset to use, the ERA-5 dataset is an easy and good way to start with.
+* I am doing repeated conversions, is there a way to make things go faster?

+  Some conversion function support and option via the keyword argument `cache_datasets=True`.
+With this option, dataset objects are reused and kept in memory.
+If you have enough memory or a small cutout, this will probably make things faster for your

 Licence
 =======